 Best rooftop brunches in NYC

 Outdoor seats abound at this darling bistro, and while brunching on the sidewalk or in a garden has its charm, you have to admit that everything just tastes better on a rooftop.
-Pair a mango mimosa ($7) with Francophilic fare like the French-rolled omelette packed with truffled goat cheese and asparagus ($9), or Tartine's croque-monsieur on house-baked brioche ($10).
-Sat, Sun 10:30am–5pm.
+Pair a vodka-cucumber cocktail with Francophilic fare like the French-rolled omelette packed with truffled goat cheese and asparagus, or Tartine's croque-monsieur on house-baked brioche.
+Sat, Sun 10:30am-4pm

-At the glass-encased lounge and rooftop terrace roof of this three-story megarestaurant, enjoy brunch staples (stuffed French toast, $18; steak and eggs, $29) or Asian-inflected seafood plates executed by chef John Beatty.
-Tuck into king-crab hand rolls ($21), caviar-capped truffle sashimi ($29) or a seafood tower (small $95, large $150) toppling with lobster, oysters and clams.
-Sat, Sun noon–4:30pm
+At the glass-encased lounge and rooftop terrace roof of this three-story megarestaurant, enjoy classic brunch staples (croque madame, steak and eggs) or Asian-inflected seafood plates like king-crab hand rolls, caviar-capped truffle sashimi and wasabi-spiked toro tartare.
+Sat, Sun 11am-3:30pm

 Dine alfresco at this tri-level Mexican eatery, where diners vie for a spot on the rooftop patio year-round.
-No degree of hangover stands a chance against hearty morning fare like chilaquiles con huevos, served with jalapeo home fries and plantains ($8), and a pan Mexicana relleno, a South of the Border take on French toast that's stuffed with queso fresca and topped with sauted apples and almonds ($8.50).
-Sat, Sun 10am–2:30pm.
+No degree of hangover stands a chance against hearty morning fare like chilaquiles con huevos with jalapeño home fries, and pan Mexicana relleno—a South of the Border take on French toast that's stuffed with queso fresco and topped with sautéed apples and almonds.
+Sat, Sun 11am-2:30pm

 Find French-Mediterranean fare from chef Seth Levine and classically inspired cocktails at this posh tri-level bar and restaurant, where you can take your weekend brunch with a side of sunny rays at its 2,000-square-foot Parisian-inspired rooftop.
-You can go a la carte with options like scrambled-egg crostini ($16) or a smoke salmon platter ($19), or opt for a family-style two-course prix fixe.
-Sat, Sun 11am–5pm
+Go full haute with truffle egg fondue and wild mushrooms, or keep it classic with avocado toast topped with diced tomato and chili flakes.
+Sat, Sun 11am-5pm

-Post up at a biergarden-style picnic table on the lit-strung rooftop of this bi-level gastropub, where craft beers from twenty-four taps (Cisco Grey Lady, Hill Farmstead Mary) are complemented by a brunch menu of breakfast burritos ($15), buffalo fried-chicken Cobb salads ($16) and a “hangover pizza” loaded with béchamel sauce, cheddar cheese and two sunny-side eggs.
-Sun 11am–4pm
+Post up at a biergarten-style picnic table on the lit-strung rooftop of this bi-level gastropub, where craft beers from more than twenty taps are complemented by a brunch menu of banana bread French toast, Benedict arepas and a “hangover pizza” loaded with béchamel sauce, cheddar cheese and two sunny-side eggs.
+Sat, Sun 11am-4pm